library(cmdstanr)

 scale_color_brewer(palette = "Dark2")

-Run the above code a few times! if you want, try different prior values.
+Run the above code a few times, trying different prior values.

 Write it in Stan